Our seminars and customized trainings are now available in a live interactive online format.

 Learn the essential components of planning differentiated lessons to maximize your students' reading achievement

-- Ideas, Ideas, Ideas – Receive an Extensive Guided Reading Handbook
+- Ideas, Ideas, Ideas – Receive an Extensive Digital Guided Reading Handbook

-You'll leave with an extensive resource handbook packed with over 100 pages of practical differentiation ideas, strategies, activities, tips, sample materials, and resources – all designed for immediate use in your classroom
+You'll leave with an extensive digital resource handbook packed with over 100 pages of practical differentiation ideas, strategies, activities, tips, sample materials, and resources – all designed for immediate use – whether you are teaching at school or online

 Outstanding Strategies You Can Use Immediately